Drowning or Developing: Finding Strength in the Waves

 I am not falling apart—I am being washed in the Word.

-Speak it aloud.
-Let your soul hear your spirit.
+Speak it aloud and let your soul hear your spirit.

 🎯 Bold Action Step:

-📍 It could be scheduling a conversation, journaling through your fears, or saying “yes” to the next thing God is asking of you.
+📍 It could be scheduling a conversation, journaling through your fears, or saying “yes” to the next thing God asks of you.

 Then tell one sister you trust or share it below.
 Boldness multiplies in community.